 - The simulated coral reef, with its explosion of tropical fish and colorful grottos, is another highlight.

-- Wind-away River- Its lush landscaping takes the concept of a lazy river to a whole new level.
+- Wind-Away River’s lush landscaping takes the concept of a lazy river to a whole new level.

 - A huge aviary allows lots of interactive opportunities with colorful birds.

-- Stingray Shallows- Although they are not nearly as intriguing as dolphins, it's nonetheless fun to cavort with stingrays.
+- Although they are not nearly as intriguing as dolphins, it's nonetheless fun to cavort with the ancient creatures in Stingray Shallows.

 Operating Schedule: The park is open year round.
 The pools are heated and are therefore comfortable on cool winter days.
 Discovery Cove opens on rainy days.
 For tropical storms and hurricanes, the park closes and will reschedule or refund tickets.